jbpost2/TeachingWithR/exercises/TeachingR_Part_3_Solutions.md

 We’ll be investigating the popularity of names in the US each year.
-Choose a few (4-5) names to investigate to you–friends, family, TV character, colleagues in the workshop\!
+Choose a few (4-5) names to investigate to you–friends, family, TV character, colleagues in the workshop!

 <hr>